Time to act on insights from landmark survey of Japan's foreign residents | The Japan Times

 As promised, in March the Justice Ministry released the results of a survey of Japan’s foreign residents (gaikokujin jūmin chōsa) conducted last year (see “Government, Survey Thyself,” JBC, March 5).
-Compiled by the Center for Human Rights Education and Training public-interest foundation (www.jinken.or.jp), it surveyed the types and degrees of discrimination that foreign residents face here.
+Compiled by the Center for Human Rights Education and Training public-interest foundation, it surveyed the types and degrees of discrimination that foreign residents face here.
 (The report in Japanese is at www.moj.go.jp/content/001221782.pdf.)

 And, as promised, here’s JBC’s synopsis of those results: